23rd Public Order Brigade: History

 Khortytsia" and on 23 August 2020, the brigade was presented with a battle flag and ribbons.

 During the Russian invasion of Ukraine, the brigade saw heavy action.
 It took part in the Siege of Mariupol.
 On 3 March 2022, an advanced Russian column was spotted by Colonel Dmytro Apukhtin, due to the early observation, the brigade was able to prepare, one Russian armored vehicles was destroyed.
-On 5 March 2022, the Russians again tried to break through the defenses and enter the city of Mariupol, when a battle broke out between tye brigade and Russian soldiers, about 20 Russian soldiers were killed and two vehicles were destroyed during the battle.
+On 5 March 2022, the Russians again tried to break through the defenses and enter the city of Mariupol, when a battle broke out between the brigade and Russian soldiers, about 20 Russian soldiers were killed and two vehicles were destroyed during the battle.
 On 10 March 2022, the brigade ambushed Russian forces destroying two Russian BMP-2s.

 On 12 March 2022, a Russian column attacked the brigade's positions killing the commander Colonel Dmytro Oleksandrovich Apukhtin who was awarded the Hero of Ukraine.

 The commander of the 2nd patrol battalion of the brigade was killed on 19 March 2022 from a sniper's bullet in Mariupol.
 In March 2024, the Berdyansk Detachment in coordination with the Khortytsia Brigade destroyed a Russian Murom-M complex.